rexresearch

 This inhibition of virulence and pathogenesis was accomplished

-without posing growth inhibitory pressures on not only S. aureus,
+without posing growth inhibitory pressures on not only S.

-bacterial cutaneous microbiome is represented by Actinobacteria,
+majority of the bacterial cutaneous microbiome is represented by

-Firmicutes, Proteobacteria and Bacteroidetes [60].
-Much like cases
+Actinobacteria, Firmicutes, Proteobacteria and Bacteroidetes

-of dysbiosis in gut microflora, broad-spectrum activity against
+[60].
+Much like cases of dysbiosis in gut microflora,

-the skin microflora also holds the potential for fostering an
+broad-spectrum activity against the skin microflora also holds

-environment amenable to the proliferation of pathogenic bacteria
+proliferation of pathogenic bacteria [61].
+The presence of

-[61].
-The presence of commensals, like Staphylococcus epidermidis,
+commensals, like Staphylococcus epidermidis, is essential to

-cutaneous microbiome.
+microbiome.

 The mechanistic basis for 224C-F2’s quorum quenching activity

 remain unclear.
-Multiple lines of evidence suggest that components
+Multiple lines of evidence suggest that

-have been expected.
-Potential targets within the agr system
+production would not have been expected.
+Potential targets

-include inhibition of AIP docking with AgrC, prevention of AIP
+within the agr system include inhibition of AIP docking with

-production through AgrB, or reduction of AgrA activation (Fig 1).
+AgrC, prevention of AIP production through AgrB, or reduction of

-Future studies will seek to resolve the mechanism, and this will
+AgrA activation (Fig 1).
+Future studies will seek to resolve the

-be facilitated by the isolation of individual active components
+mechanism, and this will be facilitated by the isolation of

-for incorporation in structure-activity relationship (SAR)
+structure-activity relationship (SAR) studies.

 We hypothesized that use of a complex mixture that targets an